Dominic946/Whiteboard/README.md

 # Whiteboard
-A simple browser whiteboard app I made for fun
+A simple browser whiteboard app I made for fun.

+Made by Dominic Deiman in January 2023